Anti-DDoS technologies: why OVH must keep investing heavily to ensure the best protection for its customers

 A race against time.
-That’s how we should see the battle OVH has been fighting for years to protect customers from increasingly frequent, increasingly intense DDoS attacks.
+That’s how we should see the battle OVH has been waging for years to protect its customers from increasingly frequent, increasingly intense DDoS attacks.
 To resist the attacks of tomorrow, including those bigger than we can even imagine today, we have to invest heavily in our DDoS mitigation technologies.
 Read on to find out why.

 Here is an average day, from the perspective of a VAC system (the OVH anti-DDoS protection system): legitimate incoming traffic in green and in red, illegitimate traffic (DDoS attacks) filtered by our protection system.

 2013 saw a surge of DDoS attacks, some peaking at unprecedented levels.
 It made us realize that OVH had been under-investing in anti-DDoS protection technologies.

 For the record, we later discovered that some of these attacks – particularly those targeting customers in the online gambling sector – originated from an unscrupulous competitor.
 As soon as the attack finished, they would contact the victims to offer their services while, of course, making much of their DDoS protection.